-72. SALESMANSHIP.
+- 72. SALESMANSHIP.
 Three hours credit.
-(Also offered by correspondence.)

 Principles and practices of retail selling.
-Primary emphasis upon store selling.

-74. MERCHANDISE INFORMATION (TEXTILES).
+Primary emphasis upon store selling. - 74.
+MERCHANDISE INFORMATION (TEXTILES).
 Two hours credit.

 A study of fabrics and textile merchandise.
 Fibers, yarns, and finishing agents will be studied in relation to selection, use salability, and care of fabrics.